Service Dogs for Veterans

 - Providing therapeutic support through tactical exercises

 *Program requirements include regular travel to NEADS campus in Princeton, MA for the first year of the program.
+Applicants should live within a 3-hour drive of the NEADS campus.

 Service Dogs are Provided to Qualifying Veterans at No Cost